cfclrk/setenv-file/README.md

 # setenv-file

-Set or unset environment variables from a file.
+Set or unset environment variables from an "env" file.

 This package provides an interactive function `setenv-file` to set environment variables defined in a file.
 With one `C-u` prefix argument, `setenv-file`